AntonioDehesa/tilop/README.md

 Today, i could only practice a little bit with the CTCI.
 Due to reasons, i will not continue with the Python for CV course, but i will be studying about HTML, JavaScript, CSS, etc.

+## Day 48: March 28 2021
+### Today's progress:
+So, today i learned about "how browsers work", and i remembered a little bit about what are APIs.
+For reasons.
 <!---
 ## Day x
 ### Today's progress: